Ji-ho-Kim/final_g11/README.md

 When a user clicks on the button and select the downloaded xlsx file, a table appears in which restaurants throughout Seoul have high ratings.
 Simply click on the section of the map above to see the results categorized by region.
-Or enter one of the following in the text box: "한식, 양식, 일식, 중식, 디저트" to see the results categorized by the type of restaurant.
+Then, enter one of the following in the text box: "한식, 양식, 일식, 중식, 디저트" to see the results categorized by the type of restaurant.

 준혁